 Mud jacking is also not appropriate as a "do-it-yourself" repair.
 Mud jacking requires special equipment and professional experience.
 All work should be done through a trained, professional mud jacking contractor who has excellent knowledge of local soil conditions.

-Midwest Basement Systems is Greater Des Moines' trusted concrete leveling contractor.
-Schedule an estimate in West Des Moines, Urbandale, Ankeny, Fort Dodge, Cedar Falls, Mason City, Marshalltown and nearby to learn more about why PolyLevel® is our top choice for repairing sunken driveways, sidewalks and more!
+Midwest Foundation Repair is Greater Des Moines' trusted concrete leveling contractor.
+Schedule an estimate in West Des Moines, Urbandale, Ankeny, Ottumwa, Fort Dodge, Cedar Falls, Marshalltown and nearby to learn more about why PolyLevel® is our top choice for repairing sunken driveways, sidewalks and more!

 our service area